-Commented [LL4]: NCDEQ suggested this revision- In the current ordinance, the definitions of high/low density are based on whether or not a development contains engineered stormwater.
+Commented [LL5]: [NCDEQ] In the current ordinance, the definitions of high/low density are based on whether or not a development contains engineered stormwater.
 In practice, however, a development is determined to be high or low density based on the proposed built-upon area (BUA).
 If a development is over 24% BUA it's high density.
 Then because it is high density, engineered stormwater is required.
 The revisions clarify the criteria are based on BUA and not engineered stormwater.